The Nutrient Optimiser Score (version 1.0)

-The nutrients are then sorted to show the nutrients that I am getting less of at the top.
+- The nutrients are sorted to show the nutrients that I am getting less of at the top.
 The ones that I am getting plenty of are at the bottom.

-By continuing to focus on the nutrients towards the top of the chart we de-emphasise the nutrients we are getting plenty of that are shown towards the bottom of the chart.
+- By continually focusing on the nutrients towards the top of the chart, we de-emphasise the nutrients we are getting plenty of that are shown towards the bottom of the chart.

-The problem with comparing my profile with someone else’s is that being bigger, I could just eat more food to get more nutrients and this.
-This would penalise someone who is smaller or who is trying to restrict their energy intake to lose body fat.
+The problem with thinking in terms of nutrients consumed per day is that to ‘improve’ your nutrition you could consume more food to get more nutrients.
+This would penalise someone who is smaller or trying to restrict their energy intake to lose body fat.
 These people need to prioritise getting enough nutrients to prevent cravings and rebound bingeing.

-We hope that the Nutrient Optimiser help people get the nutrients we need without excess energy.
-This tends to lead to improved satiety, weight loss and overall metabolic health.
+We hope that the Nutrient Optimiser will help more people get the nutrients we need without excess energy along with improved satiety, weight loss and improved metabolic health.

 Normalising to RDI / 2000 calories

-Now we have normalised my nutrients to 2000 calories per day, the Nutrient Score calculated by simply taking the area to the left of the line at 300% line that is filled, which in my case is 90%.
+Once we have normalised to 2000 calories per day, the Nutrient Optimiser Score calculated by taking the area to the left of the line at 300% line that is filled, which in my case is 90%.

 Which nutrients do I need more of?

 The table below shows the nutrients that I am getting less of sorted by % DRI to help us determine which nutrients we want to focus on.

-In order to improve my diet, the Nutrient Optimiser algorithm goes off looking for the foods and meals that will provide me with more of the nine nutrients that I’m not getting as much of without worrying about the nutrients that I’m already getting plenty of.
+In order to improve my diet, the Nutrient Optimiser algorithm will identify foods and meals that will provide me with more of the nutrients that I’m not getting as much of without worrying about the nutrients that I’m already getting plenty of.

 Why is this important?

-Maximising nutrient density enables you to get away with fewer calories without missing out on the nutrients you need, which is useful if you are trying to lose body fat.
-Focusing on foods with a higher nutrient density tends to lead to increased satiety which enables us to manage our appetite without having to forever concentrate on restricting our energy intake.
+Maximising nutrient density enables you to get away with fewer calories without missing out on the nutrients you need, which is particularly useful if you are trying to lose body fat.
+Focusing on foods with a higher nutrient density tend to lead to increased satiety, which enables us to manage our appetite without having to forever concentrate on restricting our energy intake.